 Before becoming the Deputy United States Trade Representative in May of 1993, I worked for 18 years as a lawyer with the Washington law firm of Steptoe & Johnson.
 The vast majority of my work during those 18 years was in the international trade area, particularly in the area of trade litigation, including antidumping, countervailing duty, escape clause, and similar on-the-record litigations arising under the U.S. trade laws.
-My representation of foreign governments or foreign political parties was limited to Canadá, viz. the Government of Quebec and the Embassy of Canada, which were disclosed at the time that I was confirmed in 1993 to serve as Deputy United States Trade Representative.
+My representation of foreign governments or foreign political parties was limited to Canada, viz, the Government of Quebec and the Embassy of Canada,12 which were disclosed at the time that I was confirmed in 1993 to serve as Deputy United States Trade Representative.
 At no time during the 18 years that I practiced law did I ever lobby on behalf of any foreign government or foreign political party.

-With respect to the Government of Quebec, my work involved providing guidance and legal drafting assistance to the Steptoe & Johnson lawyers responsible for the client in connection with on-the-record litigation in two trade cases: 1) the administrative reviews of countervalling duty orders on Fresh.
+With respect to the Government of Quebec, my work involved providing guidance and legal drafting assistance to the Steptoe & Johnson lawyers responsible for the client in connection with on-the-record litigation in two trade cases: 1) the administrative reviews of countervaling duty orders on Fresh.
 Chilled and Frozen Pork from Canada (hereinafter Canadian Pork) and the appeal thereof to an FTA panel; and 2) the petition filed under Section 302 of the Trade Act of 1974 by the G. Heilman Brewing Company (later joined by Stroh's Brewing Company) concerning Canadian beer practices (hereinafter Canadian Beer).
-I did not meet with any U.S. government officials or appear on behalf of Quebec in any proceeding, nor did my name appear on any of the briefs or submissions in any of the proceedings.
+I did not meet with any U.S. government officials or appear on behalf of Quebec in any proceedings.
 With respect to Canadian Beer, neither I nor the firm were involved in the GATT Panel proceeding.